nigrosimone/ng-simple-state/README.md

   override storeConfig(): NgSimpleStateStoreConfig<CounterState> {
     return {
-      enableLocalStorage: true, // enable local storage for this store
       persistentStorage: 'session', // persistentStorage can be 'session' or 'local' (default is localStorage)
       storeName: 'CounterStore2', // For default the store name is the class name, you can set a specific name for this store (must be be unique)
     }